 Once you’ve committed to your savings plan, think of where the rainy day money will come from, while ensuring you can still meet your monthly financial obligations.
 Consider setting aside a portion of each paycheck — maybe $25 — and have it directly deposited into your designated account.
 Keep a small amount in a Share Savings Account for easy access, in case you need the funds in the short-term to unexpectedly pay for new tires, for example.
 Choose a Money Market Account, if you have longer-term just-in-case savings goals.
 Plus, these options earn dividends on your behalf.
 Out of sight and out of mind is a good rule of thumb for saving.
 You may never miss the money you don’t see.

-Look for small nips and tucks to save in your monthly budget (and increase your emergency fund) such as preparing meals and making coffee at home instead of eating out or visiting a coffeehouse.
+Another trick: Look for small nips and tucks in your monthly budget where you can save money to put into your emergency fund, such as preparing meals and making coffee at home instead of eating out or visiting a coffeehouse.
 Next, make a list before grocery shopping to control impulse spending.

 Use your savings, if necessary

 An emergency fund is just what you need to weather a crisis.
 Be clear on what constitutes an emergency.
 Large car repairs, appliance repair or replacement, and loss of employment all qualify, for example.
 Resist the temptation to splurge when it’s unnecessary and honor the intended purpose of your fund.

 However, when emergencies do arise, remember to use your reserve savings.
 Don’t sink yourself into debt when you have the cash available.
 Once the crisis has been resolved, go back to rebuilding your rainy day fund.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.